ananas94/advent2021/README.md

 TODO:

+CLEAN UP EVERYTHING:

+make it readable!

+merge \_1 and \_2 dirs into single solution

+Probably, include solution texts to subdirs

 - ~~day3_2: pass function as argument instead of two different functions, that differ only by filter~~
 - day7_1: look for some formal proof about median idea
 - day7_2: look for some formal proof about average idea and why answer is average-1